 But it’s usually caused by the same triggers that contribute to traditional asthma attacks, which include:

 - respiratory infections

 - cold weather

 - exposure to chemicals and other irritants

 It might also be related to poorly controlled asthma, often due to not sticking with a treatment plan prescribed by a doctor.

 Anyone with asthma is at risk of status asthmaticus.
-In just 2016, about of all people with asthma reported having an asthma attack.
+In just 2016, about

 So what puts you at risk?
 Putting yourself in contact with any of the avoidable triggers listed above.
 But other things are unavoidable.
 Asthma is more common in boys than in girls, for instance.